 At a minimum, the information disclosed must satisfy regulatory requirements of the relevant jurisdiction.
 Companies must understand and define their reporting boundaries - which often extend beyond the walls of the enterprise.
-For example, Scope 3 emissions are "indirect" emissions that present a significant challenge when reporting greenhouse gas (GHG) emissions, but they are coming under increasing scrutiny by regulators.
+For example, Scope 3 emissions are "indirect" emissions that present a significant challenge when reporting GHG emissions, but they are coming under increasing scrutiny by regulators.
 When measuring total GHG emissions, a company will need to assess emissions produced by assets that it does not own or control but that nevertheless are part of its value chain.
 Examples of the 15 categories of Scope 3 include business travel, employee commuting, waste disposal, distribution, and purchased goods and services.
-Demonstrate progress Companies must meet predetermined KPIs and demonstrate progress toward them.
+Demonstrate progress Companies must demonstrate proper governance of sustainability issues, and must meet predetermined KPIs and demonstrate progress toward them.
 The materiality assessment, which each company should perform,5 will clarify which KPIs will be material and therefore need to be reported.
-For example, organisations in scope for CSRD reporting need to show how their climate change mitigation plans are fulfilling the 1.5° C target.
-Organisations are emerging to help companies, investors, countries, cities, states and regions determine and measure their KPIs. • • • Where are companies in their ESG journey?
+For organisations under CSRD, if climate change is a material issue, they will need to show how their climate change mitigation plans are fulfilling the 1.5°C target.
+Organisations are emerging to help companies, investors, countries, cities, states and regions determine and measure their KPIs.

+• • Where are companies in their ESG journey?